rseah145/smw-term2/lesson_7/Theory.md

 OCSP Responder
 * A server typically run by the cert issuer which returns a signed response on the status of a particular issued cert
-* Possible responses are Good, Revoked, Unknown, or No response as the issuer does not implement the responder service
+* Possible responses are Good, Revoked, Unknown, or No response as the issuer does not implement the responder service (could also be because the query itself has a problem, i.e. signature of the cert is not signed properly)

 <br>